-Therefore, for this and other reasons, it helps to know the various legal channels available for Ghanaians to send money to their families and friends.
+It helps to know the various channels available for Ghanaians to send money to their families and friends.
 The sections below also look at the information required to send money, the advantages of money transfers services, and what to consider when sending money to Ghana.
-You’ve got to read this!

 There are multiple ways to easily send and receive money in Ghana but these will largely depend on the provider you decide to use.
-Below you will find everything you need to know about sending and receiving money.
+Below you will find everything you need to know about the best ways to send money to Ghana.

 Before we look at the proper ways of sending money to your family in Ghana, lets briefly mention the informal channels.
 At times, Ghanaians living abroad find it convenient to send money through friends travelling home or courier it to the risky and expensive.

 When large amounts are involved, the risk becomes even higher.
 What if the friend, claims that the money was lost en route or the courier fails to take responsibility for lost cash?
 This is why sending through formal channels such as banks and money transfer service providers is the best option.